YannCebron/m68kplugin/plugin-resources/docs/mnemonic/sbcd.md

 [destination]<sub>10</sub> ← [destination]<sub>10</sub> - [source]<sub>10</sub> - [X]

 ## Description
 Subtract the source operand from the destination operand together with the X-bit, and store the result in the destination.
 Subtraction is performed using BCD arithmetic.
-The only legal addressing modes are data register direct and memory to memory with address register indirect using auto-decrementing.

 ## Condition codes
 | X | N | Z | V | C |